 Our commitment covers equality on grounds of: age, disability, gender (including Transgender), race, religion/belief and sexual orientation.

 We are committed to ensuring that the school’s ethos, policies and practices respect and protect the rights of all individuals, and to ensure that all pupils and staff are enabled to make the most of their abilities and qualities.
-Please refer to our Equality Policy, Equality Objectives, Equality Audit and Accessibility Plans to find out further information about our Equality Strategy.
+Please refer to our Equality Policy, Equality Objectives, Equality Audit, Accessibility Plans and Supporting Pupils with Medical Conditions Policy to find out further information about our Equality Strategy.

 Specific approaches tailored for individual children are developed through communication with parents, joint strategies are developed to support children’s needs in being met at home and at school.